syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-asp-net-core-c-sharp.md

 control: PowerPoint
 documentation: UG
 ---
-# Create PowerPoint file in ASP.NET Core
+# Create or edit a PowerPoint file in ASP.NET Core

-[Syncfusion PowerPoint library for ASP.NET Core platform](https://www.syncfusion.com/powerpoint-framework/net-core) can be used to create, read and edit PowerPoint files.
+You can create or edit a PowerPoint file in ASP.NET Core with Syncfusion PowerPoint library.
+The below are the steps.

-## Steps to create PowerPoint file programmatically:
+## Create a PowerPoint file in ASP.NET Core

 1.Create a new C# ASP.NET Core web application project.